yanivpaz/certifications/README.md

 # Certifications
 ## Storage Gateway
-- File Gateway(applicance)  - EFS backed by S3
+- File Gateway(applicance)  - EFS backed by S3 - can restore single file
-- Volume Gateway - local disk
+- Volume Gateway - local disk - need to restore all to access file
   * cached - full data on s3
   * stored - scheduled backup to s3
-- Tape  - Glacier
+- Tape  - Glacier - need to restore all to access file

 ## Step function
 Tasks: